Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Controller Experiments

 \section{Controller Experiments}

-Prior to running the full GNC pipeline, a control-only experiment is run.
+Prior to running the full GN\&C pipeline, a control-only experiment is run.
 The purpose of experimenting only with the controller is to efficiently evaluate a large variety of strategies and controller tuning.
 We study the use of DC versus the SLMP, mean state targeting via UT, and hysteresis via trigger condition and targeting tolerance tuning.
 The navigation error is drawn from a Gaussian distribution with position and velocity standard deviations of $3$-$\sigma_r = 5$ \SI{}{km} and $3$-$\sigma_v = 3$ \SI{}{cm/s}; these values are chosen as conservative estimations that can be achieved with OPNAV based on the filter experiment with $f = 360$ \SI{}{mm} and 3 measurements per revolution.
+To focus on the controller's tracking behavior, Monte-Carlo experiments in this Section do not include any initial insertion error.
 For each controller configuration, 100 Monte-Carlo samples are taken, each lasting 60 NRHO revolutions, corresponding to about 393 days, using the same baseline NRHO as in Section~\ref{sec:filter_experiments}.
-In all cases considered within this experiment, the SK maneuver is executed at a true anomaly of $180^{\circ}$.
-The various sources of error considered along with their 3-$\sigma$ values are given in Table~\ref{tab:exp_control_errors}.
+In all cases considered within this experiment, the SK maneuver is executed at $\theta = 180^{\circ}$.
+The various sources of error considered along with their 3-$\sigma$ values are given in Table~\ref{tab:exp_control_errors}. \review{In this work, we assume a ``quiet'' spacecraft station-keeping scenario~\cite{Davis2017}, where no random impulses are imparted due to attitude control.}